blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 The ``getnetworkhashps`` method returns the estimated network solutions per second based on the last ``n`` blocks.

-Pass in ``blocks]`` value to override the default # of blocks.
+Pass in ``blocks`` value to override the default number of blocks.
 Passing in ``-1`` will return a value based on the average hashps of the relevant difficulty window.
 Pass in ``height`` to estimate the network speed at the time when a certain block was found.

 Arguments:

 ::

-	blocks           // (numeric, optional, default=120)   the number of blocks (use -1 to calculate over the relevant difficulty averaging window) height           // (numeric, optional, default=-1)    to estimate at the time of the given height
+	blocks          (numeric, optional, default=120)   the number of blocks (use -1 to calculate over the relevant difficulty averaging window) height          (numeric, optional, default=-1)    to estimate at the time of the given height

 Response:

 ::

-	data             // (numeric)                          solutions per second estimated
+	data            (numeric)                          solutions per second estimated

 Examples: